mordeccai/sequelize-typescript-api-starter/README.md

 # sequelize-typescript-api-starter
 An api starter kit for sequelize-typescript

-For use in Typesque Flamework
+For use in Typesque Framework